tubbynl/spring-boot-3-workshop/README.md

 docker run -p 8080:8080 spring-6-workshop:0.0.1-SNAPSHOT
 ```
 Notice that the startup time for the application is significantly lower.
 This is useful for auto-scaling applications or serverless workloads that need to start quickly.
 It is also possible without docker, as described in the documentation.
 But it is more difficult to set up.

+One thing you will notice if you run the application is that the "Add defaults" button no longer works.
+If you check the console you will find an error warning of unexpected use of reflection.
+This is because the applicaiton is mapping from a custom `TodoDefault` class which is not auto-detected in the controller.

+When you use reflection for mappers, libraries or rest clients outside of a controller you have to "hint" spring AOT.
+You can do this by adding the annotation `@RegisterReflectionForBinding(TodoDefault.class)` to `DefaultsService.getDefaults`.

 ## Challenge 3: Problem Details
 The third challenge is to add [Problem Details](https://datatracker.ietf.org/doc/html/rfc7807) to the application.